Determining plane curve singularities from its polars: Recovering the singular points from the base points of the polars

-Let us now consider $p \in \caS(\xi)$ a free singular point which is not a rupture point.
+Suppose now that $p \in \mathcal{S}(\xi)$ a free singular point which is not a rupture point.
 By Theorem \ref{Thm-values-versus-alcades}, we have the equality $v_p(\xi) = m_p$ if and only if there is a free point in the first neighbourhood of $p$ lying on $\xi$.
 In particular, if there is a free singular point in the first neighbourhood of $p$, we can also assert that $v_p(\xi) = m_p$.
-But what can we say if there are no free singular points in the first neighbourhood of $p$ and $p$ is not a rupture point?
-This situation is in which Proposition \ref{pro-I-satellite-3} plays an important role.
-So suppose that $p$ is a free singular point of $\xi$, but that it is not a rupture point and that there is no free singular point on $\xi$ in its first neighbourhood.
-This means that there is at most one free point lying on $\xi$ in the first neighbourhood of $p$, and if it exists, it is non-singular.
-If there is no such a point, then Corollary \ref{cor-growing} implies that
+If otherwise there is no free singular point on $\xi$ in the first neighbourhood of $p$, then there is at most one free point lying on $\xi$ in the first neighbourhood of $p$ and, if it exists, it is non-singular.
+If there is no such a point, then Proposition \ref{pro-growing} implies that

-where $q$ is the biggest $p$-satellite point in $\caR(\xi)$.
-On the contrary, if there is one such point, Proposition \ref{pro-I-satellite-3}, Lemma \ref{alternativa-I(p)} and Corollary \ref{Cor-rupt-valor=alcada} give the inequalities
+where $q$ is the biggest $p$-satellite point in $\mathcal{R}(\xi)$.
+On the contrary, if $\xi$ has a free point in the first neighbourhood of $p$, then Proposition \ref{pro-I-satellite-3}, Lemma \ref{alternativa-I(p)} and Corollary \ref{Cor-rupt-valor=alcada} give the inequalities

 which are equivalent to